filipe r. cogo

 I received a Ph.D. in Computer Science from the School of Computing at Queen's University, under the supervision of Prof. Ahmed E. Hassan.
 During my Ph.D.
 (2017-2020), I was fortunate to work with a team of talented students and researchers at the Software Analysis and Intelligence Lab (SAIL).
 I also received a master's (2012) and bachelor's (2009) degree in Computer Science from the Department of Informatics (Departamento de Informática) at the State University of Maringa (Universidade Estadual de Maringá).
 Prior to my current position, I was an associate lecturer (professor adjunto) in the Department of Computing of the Federal University of Technology at Paraná (Campo Mourão campus) and an assistant professor at UniCesumar.

-Latest news
+Latest updates

-[April 2024] I'm honoured that our paper entitled "Exploring the Impact of the Output Format on the Evaluation of Large Language Models for Code Translation" has received the best paper award at FORGE'24.
+[April 2024] I'm honoured that our paper entitled "Exploring the Impact of the Output Format on the Evaluation of Large Language Models for Code Translation" received the best paper award at FORGE'24.

 [March 2024] My colleagues and I will give a tutorial entitled "Software Engineering for AIware" at FSE 2024.
 In addition to presenting the latest research and industrial practices in engineering foundation models and their applications, we will have a hands-on session to demonstrate the deployment and use of foundation models in consumer computing infrastructure!

 [February 2024] Our paper entitled "Exploring the Impact of the Output Format on the Evaluation of Large Language Models for Code Translation" was accepted at FORGE'24.
 Our paper demonstrates that controlling output format is paramount to avoid bias during the evaluation of LLMs for code translation.
-Pre-print will be available soon!

 [September 2023] I am excited to teach the "Software Engineering and Foundation Models" course in Fall 2023 at the Department of Computing, Queen's University.